slcas/heating_load_calculator/README.md

 Where:

 - $A$ is the surface area in m².
-The script computes it from the side lengths as:
+The script either takes it directly from `area_m2` or computes it from side lengths:
   $$A = L_1 \times L_2$$
 - $U$ is the U-value of the surface in W/(m²K).
 - $\Delta T$ is the temperature difference between the room air and the environment on the other side of the surface: